 At the Capitol Kempinski Hotel Singapore, concierge Lydia Tang has spent six years guiding visitors on the best things to see, do and eat in this Southeast Asian commercial and cultural hub.
 Here she offers advice for business travelers.

 What’s the most important thing for business travelers to pack?

 Bring smart, casual outfits for an itinerary that includes business and fine-dining.
 Also bring a pair of comfortable sneakers for visiting attractions by foot.
 Don’t worry if you forget something.
 Everything can be conveniently found in Singapore, so it’s OK to travel light.

 What are your top restaurant recommendations for a business lunch or dinner?

-What’s one thing that always surprises guests about your hotel?
+What’s something that surprises visitors about your hotel?

-If business travelers only have a few hours for leisure, what must they see in your city?
+If business travelers only have a short time for leisure, what must they see in Singapore?

-Concierge Syed Musaddiq’s top tips for getting business right in Singapore:
+Concierge Lydia Tang’s top tips for getting business right in Singapore: